 This string element is used to hold the default or reset value of a Value object.
-It must appear as the child of a Value element, and has no child elements.
-This element may have a selector attribute, which may be used to designate different defaults for different benchmark Profiles.
+It may only appear as a child of a Value element, and has no child elements.
+This element may have a selector attribute, which may be used to designate different defaults for different Benchmark Profiles.

-Content: string
+string

-Cardinality: 0-n
+0-n

-Parent Elements: Value
+Value

-Attributes: selector
+selector

-Child Elements: none
+none